Speak to your lenders right away if you're finding it hard to pay loans secured against your home.

 - any other details you have about your debts

-Your money adviser will talk you through your options and – if they think you're eligible – will help you through the application process.
+Your money adviser will talk you through your options.
+If they think you're eligible they'll help you to apply.

 There is a problem